gandlafbtc/cashu-newuser-faq/README.md

 <h3>Q: How doi I configure nostr?</h3>

-Nutstash: Go to the Settings tab to configure Nostr.
+A:  For Nutstash: Go to the Settings tab to configure Nostr.
 Use an external key or generate throwaway nostr keys.
 When you send tokens, you can then specify a Nostr pubkey.

-Nutshell: Follow the Github instructions to configure Nostr by editing the .env file, then send tokens to a Nostr pubkey.
+    For Nutshell: Follow the Github instructions to configure Nostr by editing the .env file, then send tokens to a Nostr pubkey.

 <h2>GENERAL PRIVACY QUESTIONS</h2>